Interstellar dust production, destruction and effects of dust depletion in galaxies: Summary and Conclusions

 Current cosmological models fail to account for this behaviour, as some predict an excessively flat trend as a function of redshift, a too broad peak and a too much steep decrease at high redshift.

 Moreover, the predictions from different models are much more dispersed than the observational estimates.
-The current poor theoretical knowledge outlines the need for a high-senititivy IR instrument to improve our undestanding of the evolution of the global dust budget.
+The current poor theoretical knowledge outlines the need for a high-sensitivity IR instrument to improve our understanding of the evolution of the global dust budget.
 In the post-Herschel era, the community is still awaiting an instrument to probe adequately and with an improved sensitivity the IR luminosity function, the dust composition in local galaxies from a sufficient set of spectral features and the amount of dust in the local most metal-poor galaxies —among other critical diagnostics that remain to be explored.
 This is a pivotal moment for the infrared astronomical community, as crucial decisions will soon be made on the approval of a future mission that promises to address a series of outstanding key questions.
 The decisions made now will shape our understanding and exploration of the infrared universe for years to come, offering a unique opportunity to push the boundaries of our knowledge.

+\funding{I acknowledge support from the INAF Mini Grant 2024 program ``DustPedia meets Metal-THINGS: Dust-METAL'' and from the INAF Theory Grant 2024 program ``Magnetohydrodynamic Simulations of Galactic Molecular Clouds: Resolving Stellar Birth and Proto-planetary Discs with an Enhanced Chemical Network''.} \dataavailability{This review did not involve the generation or analysis of new data.
+All information discussed is derived from previously published literature, which is cited throughout the manuscript.}

-\acknowledgments{I acknowledge various collaborators and friends in various astronomical institutes in Bologna and Trieste, with whom I had many interesting and inspiring discussions on dust evolution, including F. Pozzi, R. Gilli, F. Matteucci, A. Pipino, G. Vladilo, G. Granato, L. Gioannini, V. Casasola, M. Palla, C. Vignali and others met through the years at conferences and meetings.}
+\acknowledgments{I acknowledge many collaborators and friends in various astronomical institutes in Bologna and Trieste, with whom I had many interesting and inspiring discussions on dust evolution, including F. Pozzi, R. Gilli, F. Matteucci, A. Pipino, G. Vladilo, G. Granato, L. Gioannini, V. Casasola, M. Palla, C. Vignali, M. Parente and others met through the years at conferences and meetings.
+Two anonymous referees are also acknowledged for valuable comments.}

 \conflictsofinterest{The author declares no conflict of interest. }